MechaBay

 Matilda’s Position

-Matilda was engaged to Woody Malden, and whilst she treated Amuro with professional kindness, she recognized his feelings but maintained appropriate boundaries.
+Matilda was engaged to Woody Malden, and whilst she treated Amuro with professional kindness, she recognised his feelings but maintained appropriate boundaries.
 She respected him as a pilot without encouraging his romantic attachment, understanding the need for professional distance.

 Unrequited Love